waitasecant/GPA-Modular-/README.md

+# GPA-Modular
-# GPA-Modular- Reading Marks of students, computing GPA and assigning grades
+Reading Marks of students, computing GPA and assigning grades